 Dean's Lists record the names of those full-time matriculated undergraduate students in each school or college who completed a semester's work with a stated minimum number of semester hours and GPA.
 Also, part-time matriculated undergraduate students who have earned at least 12 credit hours across an academic year (fall and spring semesters) are eligible to be considered for Dean's List recognition for that academic year.

-See the Academic Criteria for Dean's List under Academic Policy under your school or college listing or contact your School or College Advising Center.
+For further information, see the Academic Criteria for Dean's List in the Academic Policies section of the Bulletin, check under your school or college listing in the Bulletin, or contact your School or College Advising Center.

 President's Scholars are those graduating seniors who are scheduled to complete at least their last 60 hours matriculated at Temple University; who have completed 45 of those last 60 hours; and whose cumulative GPA is at least 3.75.
 President's Scholars are recognized annually at a special ceremony and reception during the spring semester.

-Graduation with Honors.
 This distinction is bestowed upon those candidates for baccalaureate degrees who have completed at Temple University at least their last 60 hours toward their degrees.
-Such students will be awarded their degrees "with praise" if the cumulative Grade Point Average is:
+Such students will be awarded their degrees "with praise" if the cumulative GPA is:

 Students who are granted pre-approval by their deans to take courses elsewhere, up to a full semester’s work, will qualify for these distinctions if they have completed 60 hours at Temple University towards their degrees.
-See also Admissions: University Honors Program; Supplemental Educational Programs: Honor Societies; Supplemental Educational Programs: University Honors Program in the Bulletin; and the schools and colleges for college and departmental honors and honors programs.
+See also Admissions: University Honors Program, Academic Opportunities: Honor Societies, and Academic Opportunities: University Honors Program in the Bulletin; and the schools and colleges for college and departmental honors and honors programs.